tu-yaxin/COS568-LI-SP25/README.md

    3. `/scripts` contains the scripts for building the benchmark, generating workload, and result analysis.

 # Task 1.
-Evaluate Lookup and Insertion performance of B+ Tree, Dynamic PGM, and LIPP (Due 4.7)
+Evaluate Lookup and Insertion performance of B+ Tree, Dynamic PGM, and LIPP (10% of Points)

 First, to familiarize yourself with the codebase, we provide a set of toy experiments in `scripts/`.
 All you need to do is execute `scripts/run_all.sh` and understand the structure of the codebase through these scripts.
 The scripts include:
 1. `download_dataset.sh`: Download dataset to `./data`